checkout/checkout-sdk-python/README.md

 - `type: "token"` if `token` attribute present.
 - `type: "id"` if `id` attribute present and prefix is `src_`.

+**Important**
+- If the `type` is not provided and cannot be inferred, a `ValueError` is thrown.
+- All `type` values are accepted in the SDK and validated at API level.
+- When using alternative payment methods (APMs), a `type` must be provided.
+See example below.

 #### Source Type: `card`

 ``` python